Movie: The Witch (2015)

 “Wouldst thou like to live deliciously?”

-In 17th century New England, a family of outcasts face dark and troubling forces in the wilderness, but the greatest threats may be from within: suspicion, mistrust, and the self-loathing that sits at the very heart of their own religious fanaticism.
+In 17th century New England, a family of outcasts confront dark and troubling forces in the wilderness.
+But the greatest threats may be from within: suspicion, mistrust, and the self-loathing that sits at the very heart of their own religious fanaticism.

-Critically acclaimed as part of a vanguard of cerebral horror films, Rob Eggers’ The Witch sports startling art direction, surprisingly complex performances, and fear of a different variety from many films in the genre, the kind that creeps into the cracks in viewers’ minds and infects their insecurities.
+Critically acclaimed as part of a vanguard of cerebral horror films, Rob Eggers’ The Witch sports startling art direction, surprisingly complex performances, and fear of a sort that creeps into the cracks in viewers’ minds and infects their insecurities.

-Eggers, who also wrote the script, pressed an almost gratuitous degree of period authenticity into the piece.
-Beyond just the wardrobe, dialogue, accents, and landscapes of the film corresponding as closely as possible to those of the early 1600s, the movie shows a profound degree of sensitivity about the ideas, philosophies, superstitions, and emotional realities of the community.
-If colonizers from the period made a horror movie–going entirely against their cultural ideas about performance art as the work of the devil, of course–it might very well resemble The Witch.
+Eggers pressed an almost gratuitous degree of period authenticity into the piece.
+Beyond just the wardrobe, dialogue, accents, and landscapes, the movie shows a profound degree of sensitivity about the ideas, philosophies, superstitions, and emotional realities of the period.
+If colonizers from the time made a horror movie, it might very well resemble The Witch.

-Ultimately what makes this a Satanist film is not the themes of devilry and witchcraft but the movie’s insights about human nature.
-Motivated by archaic religious philosophy, an inhumane self-loathing and psychological infection afflicts the family at the story’s center.
+What makes this a Satanist film is not the themes of devilry and witchcraft but the movie’s insights about human nature.
+Motivated by archaic religious philosophy, inhumane self-loathing afflicts the family at the story’s center.
 The witches and demons they fear embody not only their own underlying beliefs about “sin,” but also the self-destructive results of their inabiity to accept who and what they really are.

-This is certainly a challenging movie, one that takes a long time to mount its rising action, and one that extends few helping hands to the audience along the way.
 Some viewers find the period-accurate dialogue difficult to follow, while others may find the nihilistic resolution of some story elements offputting.
-Be that as it may, there are few modern films that inhabit their own power and atmosphere so authentically as The Witch–up to and including its many imitators.
+Be that as it may, there are few modern films that inhabit their own power and atmosphere so authentically.